pudly/schmopera-hugo/content/articles/have-you-heard-opera-is-dirty-business.md

 categories = "Humour"
 date = "2015-12-22T16:50:00-05:00"
 lastmod = "2015-12-23T10:06:00-05:00"
-publishDate = "2015-12-23T10:00:00-05:00"
-slug = "have-you-heard-opera-is-dirty-business"
-title = "Have you heard?
+preamble = "Note: this post may not be safe for work." publishDate = "2015-12-23T10:00:00-05:00" short_description = "When I was in my first year of my undergrad degree, I lived in a dorm, on a floor full of music students.
+I remember one day, when a floormate burst into our room, saying she'd just heard \"the cutest pick-up line ever for musicians\".
+I prepared myself for a nerdtastic joke, and was rewarded when she quoted, \"I'm a fermata, hold me!\"" slug = "have-you-heard-opera-is-dirty-business" title = "Have you heard?
 Opera is dirty business"
 +++